library(dplyr)

 The distance_m

-estimates in the provided data are a little higher than the manually calculated point to point straight line distances between fixes.
+estimates in the provided data are generally higher than the manually calculated point to point straight line distances between fixes, which is unsurprising.
 However, examination of sequences of data show the two time series are well aligned (below).
 Differences may be due to filtering applied by the GPS unit, although this is not well documented.

 |>